-- d) Changes in assumptions during the design, build, test (DBT) phase of a new programme, which can be explained against the assumptions detailed in the BP - e) Technical issues outside the Licensee's control - f) Impact of external factors on DCC's operations/supply chains, force majeure - 6.10 The Licensee is not prohibited from applying for a reopener due to other factors; however, its explanation should be clear.
-There may be some reopener applications where the Licensee will not be able to provide the required information listed within this document.
-In such instances, the Licensee must provide a justification for not providing all the required information, setting out which circumstances or assumptions have changed, and which areas of the Business Plan should be reopened and amended.
+- b) Award or an extension of a contract adjustment to Allowed Revenue on the basis of a signed contract where the contracted costs differ from the BP stage - c) Changes in assumptions on account of new customer, technological or regulatory requirements not known at the BP stage - all non-SEC mod changes - d) Changes in assumptions during the design, build, test (DBT) phase of a new programme, which can be explained against the assumptions detailed in the BP - e) Technical issues outside the Successor Licensee's control - f) Impact of external factors on the Successor Licensee's operations/supply chains - 6.10 The Successor Licensee is not prohibited from applying for a reopener due to other factors; however, its explanation should be clear.
+There may be some reopener applications where the Successor Licensee will not be able to provide the required information listed within this document.
+In such instances, the Successor Licensee must provide a justification for not providing all the required information, setting out which circumstances or assumptions have changed, and which areas of the Business Plan should be reopened and amended.
 We will consider whether there is sufficient information to progress a reopener application in the absence of all the required information on a case-by-case basis. - 6.11 Each application must include a table that maps out which sections of the application relate to individual requirements as set out in this section.
 An updated version of the RIGs templates with specific additional Allowed Revenue requested must be submitted alongside this application. - 6.12 The immediately following section deals with the requirements for annual reopeners.
 The process for emergency reopeners is set out further below. - 6.13 All reopener applications must include a needs case including the following: